wjleece/Adwords-for-RAG-LLMs/README.md

 # Next steps

 1. Build some type of user interface that makes it really easy for non-technical users to upload files and/or include URLs as documents to the RAG system
+2. Update the model so it can handle follow up questions